We're guessing we're not the only ones firmly attached to our iPads, laptops, and smartphones – those devices sure are addictive!

-If it's becoming more of an issue in your home, consider trying these handy tips to help lure your kids (and the rest of the family) back into the real world...
+If it's becoming more of an issue in your home, consider trying these handy tips to lure your kids (and the rest of the family) away from the digital world...

-If you're scrolling through your Instagram feed over dinner, the kids are sure to pick up that this is a normal thing for them to do, too.
-Likewise, leaving the TV on for background noise may create the impression that it's totally normal for it to be on all of the time.
+If you're scrolling through your Instagram feed over dinner, the kids may well follow suit.
+Likewise, leaving the TV on for background noise could easily give them the impression that it's totally routine for it to be on all of the time.
 Gently nudge everyone to leave their phones elsewhere while tucking into dinner – and save telly for a post-meal treat.

-If you have very young children, try to enforce limits early on – for example, no screen time an hour before bed (especially since bright screens tend to disrupt that much-needed quality sleep).
+If you have very young children, you could try to set some limits early on – for example, no screen time an hour before bed (especially since bright screens tend to disrupt that much-needed quality sleep).
 If you want to take a more extreme approach, you might even ban screens in bedrooms completely (be prepared for a fight, though!).

 3. hide the tv

 Apply that 'out of sight, out of mind' theory to screens around the home.
-Consider keeping your TV in a closed cabinet, or stashing that iPad away in a drawer between uses.
-Make other activities (board games, crayons, paper and toys) more accessible.
-It's worth a try!
+How?
+You could keep your TV in a closed cabinet, or stash the iPad away in a drawer between uses.
+And make other activities - like board games, crayons, paper and toys - more visible and accessible.
+Hey, it's worth a try!

 4. Limit tv dinners

 As tempting as it may be, try to not get into the habit of always eating in front of the telly.
-With separate dining rooms becoming increasingly unfashionable (and open-plan living evermore common), it's all too easy to wind up eating a bowl of pasta on the sofa again.
-Get the kids to set the dining table each day and save those TV dinners for weekends.
-Plus, it's a great way of hearing how everyone's day has been!
+It's all too easy to wind up eating a bowl of pasta on the sofa again (and again).
+But make tv dinners an occasional treat on weekends.
+You could get the kids involved in setting the table each weekday – and get the conversation flowing over dinner!

 5. Use parental controls

-Did you know that, as a parent, you can limit which shows, games and movies your kids have access to?
+Did you know that, as a parent, you can limit which shows, games, and movies your kids have access to?
+What a gamechanger!